kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 We reject the null hypothesis (data is consistent with the model with the best fit parameters) if the value of chi-squared is bigger than some threshold value.
-The threshold value can be calculated if we set a value of the change that we make a wrong decision in rejecting a true null hypothesis (H0).
+The threshold value can be calculated if we set a value of the probability that we make a wrong decision in rejecting a true null hypothesis (H0).
 This probability is denoted by :math:`\alpha` and it sets the significance level of the test.
 Usually we want small values for :math:`\alpha`